RIBASURE (Ribavirin 200mg Capsules)

-Resistance HCV genotypes show wide variability in their response to pegylated recombinant human interferon/ribavirin therapy.
+Resistance HCV genotypes show wide variability in their response to paginated recombinant human interferon/ribavirin therapy.
 Genetic changes associated with the variable response have not been identified.

-There is no reported cross-resistance between pegylated/non-pegylated interferons and Ribavirin.
+There is no reported cross-resistance between regulated/non-regulated interferons and Ribavirin.

-Ribavirin is absorbed rapidly following oral administration of a single dose (mean Tmax= 1.5 hours), followed by rapid distribution and prolonged elimination phases (single dose half-lives of absorption, distribution and elimination are 0.05, 3.73 and 79 hours, respectively).
-Absorption is extensive with approximately 10 % of a radiolabelled dose excreted in the faeces.
+Ribavirin is absorbed rapidly following oral administration of a single dose (mean TMAX= 1.5 hours), followed by rapid distribution, and prolonged elimination phases (single dose half-lives of absorption, distribution and elimination are 0.05, 3.73 and 79 hours, respectively).
+Absorption is extensive with approximately 10 % of a radiolabelled dose excreted in the faces.
 However, absolute bioavailability is approximately 45 %-65 %, which appears to be due to first pass metabolism.

-Ribavirin transport in non-plasma compartments has been most extensively studied in red cells, and has been identified to be primarily via an es-type equilibrative nucleoside transporter.
+Ribavirin transport in non-plasma compartments has been most extensively studied in red cells and has been identified to be primarily via an as-type nucleoside transporter.

-Ribavirin has two pathways of metabolism: 1) a reversible phosphorylation pathway; 2) a degradative pathway involving deribosylation and amide hydrolysis to yield a triazole carboxyacid metabolite.
-Both ribavirin and its triazole carboxamide and triazole carboxylic acid metabolites are also excreted renally.
+Ribavirin has two pathways of metabolism: 1) a reversible phosphorylation pathway; 2) a degradative pathway involving deribosylation and amide hydrolysis to yield a triazole carboxy acid metabolite.
+Both ribavirin and its triazole carboxamide and triazole carboxylic acid metabolites are also excreted really.

 Upon multiple dosing, ribavirin accumulates extensively in plasma with a six-fold ratio of multiple-dose to single-dose AUC12hr.

 The pharmacokinetics of ribavirin were assessed after administration of a single oral dose (400 mg) of ribavirin to non HCV-infected subjects with varying degrees of renal dysfunction.